 Makgadikgadi Salt Pans — Botswana

-The world’s largest salt flat is made up of the Makgadikgadi Pans.
-Hundreds of years ago, Lake Makgadikgai dried and left behind the Makgadikgadi salt pan, which is made up of numerous smaller pans.
-Today, the salt pans span an area of 11,000 sq mi (30,000 sq km) in northeastern Botswana, making them the world’s largest.
+Located in Southern Africa, The Makgadikgadi Pans form the world’s largest salt pan.
+Hundreds of years ago, Lake Makgadikgai dried.
+It left behind the Makgadikgadi salt pan, which is made up of numerous smaller pans.
+Today, the salt pans span an area of 11,000 sq mi in northeastern Botswana, making them the world’s largest.

 Walking along the salt pans, which resemble long, sandy beaches is a unique experience that cannot be replicated elsewhere.
 Numerous wild creatures have found their home in Africa’s top monuments, not excluding the salt pans.
 When it rains, they fill with water and are visited by wildebeests, zebras, and flamingos.